kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 56: January 17, 2020

+**Today's Progress**: Worked on Green Check Submit project.
+Now I added a cool background and added two more components.

+**Thoughts**: I sort of started one of the React course but to be honest I'm not sure which one to choose.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/green-check-submit/commit/fe56ebd02dc765a2c5078eabb64a7a1e85795701)

+---

 ### Day 55: January 16, 2020

-**Today's Progress**: Worked on Green Cahak Submit project.
+**Today's Progress**: Worked on Green Check Submit project.
 It's gonna be very inspired by an assignment I did last semester.
 I created some components.
 (Logo, Navigation , SignIn , Register)

 **Thoughts**: I still have to choose whihi course I'm gonna be taken.
 Hopefully I will start tomorrow.